ercdndrs/pokemonautomation.github.io/docs/Programs/PokemonLZA/ShinyHunt-ShuttleRun.md

 6. Sewers: Skrelp + Ariados

-More routes and even customised route are in planning.
+More routes and even customised routes are in planning.

 ## Instructions/Hunt Route